 Everyone is welcome to the course whether you are a member of Astronomy Ireland or not, in fact if you are not a member we will make you a member by including a subscription to Astronomy Ireland magazine so that you will be kept up to date after the classes with all the latest developments in space.

-The course begin on Wednesday 1st and run for 8 consecutive weeks for 2 hours starting at 7PM.
+The course begins on Wednesday 1st and run for 8 consecutive weeks for 2 hours starting at 7PM.
 This course is suitable for young and old alike.
 No knowledge of astronomy, science or maths is needed.
 You can just sit back and enjoy the 8 classes.

 The course is given over a period of 8 weeks and covers the following topics.